 Depreciation is the portion of a fixed asset’s cost recorded as an expense during the current accounting period.
 In simple terms, since a fixed asset has a useful life longer than one accounting period, depreciation represents the part of its value used up during the current period.

-To enter depreciation for a specific fixed asset, go to the Fixed Assets tab.
-Click on the blue figure in the
+To enter depreciation for a specific fixed asset, go to the Depreciation Entries tab.
+Click New Depreciation Entry:

 Brilliant Industries purchased a packaging machine for 10,500.
 It has an expected lifetime of 10 years and is being depreciated monthly.
-Monthly depreciation is calculated:
+Monthly depreciation is calculated using the straight-line method:

 10,500 cost / 120 months = 87.50 / month